Know what to look for in outsourcing development companies

-Outsourcing is a not necessarily a bad thing - it depends on how you implement it.
+Outsourcing is a not necessarily a bad thing, it depends on how you implement it.
 If an agency has a clear strategy where they outsource only specific tasks to professionals, that makes sense.
-What is wrong, however, is when agencies ship off 100% of the work, add their markup and leave clients with the bill.
-Some agencies accomplish this by going through a ‘dog and pony show’, where they present their most renowned award-winning resources to get the business and then as soon as clients sign the SOW they pull a ‘bait and switch’ and transfer all the work off to outsourced junior resources.
-Clients should watch out for such outsourcing agencies.
+What is wrong, however, is when agencies ship off all their work, add their markup and leave clients with the bill.
+Some agencies accomplish this by going through a ‘dog and pony show’, where they present their most renowned award-winning resources to get the business.
+Then, as soon as clients sign the SOW they transfer all the work off to outsourced, junior resources.

 And we're often at work very late and very early